 Learning strengths combine talents and abilities with existing skills and knowledge to help kids take in new information.
 These strengths are ways of thinking, feeling, or acting that can be used effectively.
 For instance, one child may naturally understand how other people are feeling.
 Another may know how something works just by taking it apart.

-.
+There are many different types of learning strengths.
 For example, some kids are drawn to words, while some are good with their bodies and movement.
 Some kids do very well learning new information visually.
 Other common pathways include learning by listening to information, by finding patterns, and by working with other people.
 Many people learn best through combinations of these areas of strengths.

 The role of “thinking styles”